 4. Plan around people

-Cherry blossom season is one of the most popular times for visiting Japan, and the main sakura spots in Tokyo will be packed.
-Many visitors are surprised by the sheer numbers of people.
+Cherry blossom season is one of the most popular times for visiting Japan, and the main sakura photo spots in Tokyo will be packed.
+Many visitors are surprised by the sheer number of people.
 Photographers can sometimes be frustrated by always having a crowd in the background.
 Be patient and keep moving around: you're bound to find a good angle.

 5. Make the dull days work for you

 Inevitably, it'll go from clouds to rain at some point in the blossom season, but don't let this discourage you: sakura can be quite beautiful even at this time.
 Even if it doesn't rain during your stay, especially on a blue-skied day, you can achieve some incredible effects with a spray bottle.